 Hot off the Grill

-- German potato salads are mostly made with a meat stock or oil and vinegar dressing, creating a more healthful dish that is more likely to withstand hot summer temperatures at a backyard barbecue.
+German potato salads are mostly made with meat stock or oil and vinegar dressing, creating a more healthful dish that is more likely to withstand hot summer temperatures at a backyard barbecue.

-- This recipe is easy to make because the potatoes and lentils may be cooked together.
-It may
+This recipe is easy to make because the potatoes and lentils may be cooked together.
+It may be halved.

 Juice Spritzers (Saftschorle)

-- Germans love aromatic fruit juices, particularly apple juice, which is called Apfelsaft.
-One of the most common ways of enjoying fruit juices in Germany is to mix it with sparkling mineral water for a healthy, refreshing drink.
-These sparkling juice mixes are called Schorle in German.
-Particularly Apfelschorle (apple juice spritzer) is one of the most popular soft drinks in Germany.
+Germans love aromatic fruit juices, particularly apple juice Apfelsaft.
+Fruit juices are commonly mixed with sparkling mineral water for a healthy, refreshing drink called Schorle.
+In fact, Apfelschorle (apple juice spritzer) is one of the most popular soft drinks in Germany.

-- There are competing schools among Schorle fans when it comes to the juice-water ratio: 1/2 and _ is very common but 1/3 to 2/3 mixtures are often preferred, with either water or juice dominating.
-It really just comes down to preference.
-Take your favorite juice and experiment until you find the mixture that you like best.
+There are competing schools among Schorle fans when it comes to the juice-water ratio: 1/2 and 1:1 are very common, but 1:3 and 2:3 mixtures are also popular.
+It really just comes down to personal preference.
+So take your favorite juice and experiment until you find the mixture that you like best.

 Make your own version of this extremely popular, refreshing drink by mixing 1 part chilled German beer to one part chilled lemon/lime-flavored soda such as Sprite or 7-Up.

 This refreshing cooler made with German Hefeweizen (wheat beer), sparkling wine and raspberries.